 While there are many good introductions to data science — like R for Data Science (Wickham & Grolemund, 2017) — they typically do not cater towards the special background and needs — and often anxieties and reservations — of psychology students.
 As social scientists are not computer scientists, we introduce new concepts and commands without assuming a mathematical or computational background.
 Our data and examples typically involve people and questions currently of interest in scientific psychology.
 Adopting a task-oriented perspective, we begin with a specific problem and then solve it with some combination of data collection, manipulation, modeling, and visualization.

 Our main goal is to develop useful skills for understanding and dealing with real-world data.
-Upon completing this course, its students will be able to read, transform, analyze, and visualize data of different types using a variety of tools.
-While this course does not deal with statistical testing and only scratches the surface of computer programming, it teaches reproducible research practices and covers fundamental knowledge and skills of data science.
+Upon completing this course, its students will be able to read, transform, analyze, and visualize data of different shapes and types using a variety of tools.
+While this course does not deal with statistical testing and only scratches the surface of computer programming, it teaches reproducible research practices and covers fundamental data science skills.

 Regular course attendance and preparation (by working through the current chapter before each session), solving and submitting weekly programming assignments, and succeeding in a final exam OR data science project.

 Some basic familiarity with statistics and R is beneficial, but enthusiastic novices are also welcome.